-Hiking on the Beara Way in County Cork offers breathtaking panoramas, dominated by mountains and sea.
+Hiking on the Beara Way in counties Cork and Kerry offers breathtaking panoramas, dominated by mountains and sea.
 Few tourists reach this peninsula, making it a treasured location by hikers as they discover a remote and relatively untouched landscape.

-Few roads penetrate the mountains of Beara, and those roads which do are spectacular feats of engineering.
-The Healy Pass probably the most famous of all with its series of hairpin bends, as dramatic as any alpine pass.
+Few roads penetrate the mountains of the Beara Peninsula, and those roads which do are spectacular feats of engineering.
+The Healy Pass is probably the most famous of all with its series of hairpin bends, as dramatic as any alpine pass.

 This adds to the charm of the Beara Peninsula by keeping it fairly “bus tour free”.
 All of Beara’s towns and villages are dotted along the coast.
 The largest is Castletownbere (or Castletown Bearhaven), a major fishing port located on one of the deepest natural harbours in Ireland.

-Picturesque villages such as Eyeries and Allihies are renowned for their rows of brightly contrasting houses featuring every shade of the rainbow, welcoming walkers in a most colourful way.
+Colourful villages, such as Eyeries and Allihies, are renowned for their rows of brightly contrasting houses featuring every shade of the rainbow, welcoming walkers in the brightest way.

 How to get to the start of the Beara Way

-Beara is located in west Cork, approximately 2 hours from Cork City by public transport.
+Beara is located in both Kerry and West Cork, approximately 2 hours from Cork City by public transport.
 There are 4 buses travelling the route daily.
-However, some of these can take up to 3 hours so timing of your trip is essential.
+However, some of these can take up to 3 hours, so timing of your trip is essential.

 From Shannon the number 51 bus will get you to Cork Bus station in around 2.5 hours – from here you can connect to the bus to Glengarriff.